Symposia & Roundtables

 Our Roundtable Conferences

 Since 2010, the Donner Institute has regularly organised roundtable discussions on current themes relating to the research on religion and culture.
 The purpose is to gather a limited number of experts in a given area for intensive and in-depth conversations about a relevant research question or current societal and cultural phenomenon.
-Articles written on the basis of these gatherings are published in the institute’s e-journal Approaching Religion with guest editors from all over the world.
+Articles written on the basis of these gatherings have often been published in the institute’s e-journal Approaching Religion with guest editors from all over the world.
 Some issues are also based on the work of various research groups pertaining to specific topics.

 Previous roundtable conferences have dealt with the following topics: